zacanger/niddesa/text/generated-translations/cullaniddesa/13-chinese-google.md

 (omitted) He is called mindful.
-"Anything", any form, feeling, thinking, behavior, consciousness "In all worlds", in all suffering worlds, in all human worlds, in all celestial worlds, in all aggregate worlds, in all realm worlds, in all worlds.”
+"Anything", any form, feeling, thinking, behavior, consciousness "In all worlds", in all suffering worlds, in all human worlds, in all celestial worlds, in all aggregate worlds, in all realm worlds, in all worlds."
 For the mindful.
 Bhikkhu is anything in all worlds.

 "Looking at the stuck grasper like this": "Various people grasp, grasp, hold, take, cling to, feel... (slightly) think... do... know... interesting...